SuperTapood/Cudheart/README.md

 - [ ] add shape object to store multi dim size
 - [ ] change from vector to array so i don't have a lot to change later
 - [ ] add test and stuff for DChar and stuff
+- [ ] add the rest of creation functions